gbrucepayne/octoprint-pi/README.md

 # octoprint-pi

 A configuration setup for running OctoPrint on Rasbperry Pi.
-It enables powering on/off the 3D printer using GPIO control via a relay module.
+It enables powering on/off an ANYCUBIC 3D printer using GPIO control via a relay module.
 It also uses a Pi camera.

 ## GPIO Control

-The chosen setup was to use GPIO #4 (pin 7) as a dedicated output control for a simple relay module driving the normally open contact to close the hot wire of an AC power cord into the printer, which will default to OFF when the Pi is switched on or loses power.
+The chosen setup was to use GPIO #5 (pin 29) as a dedicated output control for a simple relay module, driving the Normally Open contact to close the hot wire of an AC power cord into the printer.
+This will default to OFF when the Pi is switched on or loses power.

+In order to preserve the state of the printer switch, we use GPIO #6 (pin 31) connected to GPIO #5, configured as an input with pull-down to avoid pulling the relay high inadvertently.

-The following addition is made to `/boot/config.txt`:
+The following addition is made to `/boot/config.txt` to set the printer OFF when the Pi powers up:
 ```
 # 3D printer control
 gpio=5=op,dl